-I am a graduate student at UCSB, currently completing my doctoral dissertation on ethnicity and historical memory in the late Roman Republic and early Principate.
-I have undergraduate degrees in Classics and Political Science, graduate degrees in Classics and Ancient History, and I am finishing my PhD in History.
+I recently completed my doctoral dissertation on ethnicity and historical memory in the late Roman Republic and early Principate at the University of California, Santa Barbara.
+I have undergraduate degrees in Classics and Political Science.

 Part of graduate school is learning to be a teacher, and I have taught many courses in the University of California system in both Classics and History departments, so I am familiar with subjects ranging from Ancient Epic Poetry and Women in the Classical World to Modern Western Civilization and Medieval Literature.